Joey's Pub Darjeeling

 Joey's pub is probably the nucleus of Darjeeling's nightlife.
 If you relish a beer or a drink, you don't want to be missing out on the charm of this old British style country pub.
 Every time I ask a local who joins me at the front bar here, I keep getting the reconfirmation that this is the only true pub in Darjeeling.

-The pub has been named after his son Joey who lives in Brighton, UK.
-When I asked Puran why did he name it after his son, a local sitting next to me replied "...because he misses his son a lot".
+The pub has been named after Puran's son Joey who lives in Brighton, UK.
+When I once asked Puran why did he name it after his son, a local sitting next to me replied "...because he misses his son a lot".
 I looked at Puran and he smiled in acknowledgement.

 Puran at Joey's Pub Darjeeling

-As you walk in, the interior is completely wood paneled including the ceiling providing a warm and cozy feeling.
-Right next to the door there is a stand that has a large collage of old magazines and news papers.
-A soft music plays at the background.
+The interior of the old building was wood paneled including the ceiling providing a warm and cozy feeling.
+Next to the entrance door there was a stand that had a large collage of old magazines and news papers.
+A soft music played at the background.

-There is only one large room in the pub.
-At one end of the room is the bar counter with a few tall bar stools.
-Puran himself serves drinks at the bar.
-On both sides of the room there are tables with cushioned chairs laid out.
-The wooden walls have nicely framed pictures hanging from several places.
-In one corner of the front bar there is a TV running a sports channel.
-Overall the ambience is charming and simple yet having an old classy touch.
+At one end was the bar counter with a few bar stools.
+Those days, Puran himself served drinks at the bar.
+On both sides of the room there were rows of tables with cushioned chairs.
+The wooden walls had nicely framed pictures.
+In one corner of the bar counter, a TV played sports channels.
+Overall the ambience was charming and simple yet having an old classy touch.

 In one occasion the power went off (this is not uncommon in Darjeeling) and it was dark inside for a minute and we couldn't see anything around.
 I was wondering what kind of backup power they would have.
 The staff quickly lit up several candles, placed them on empty soda bottles and put them at different corners of the room.
 The candle lit room was looking magical.
 I heard the Swiss man sitting next to me saying "let it be like this.... we don't want the lights back".

 You will meet people from different walks of life here.
 This bustling pub is always full of foreigners.
-Once I met a young man Alex who came to Darjeeling from Australia.
-He took a break for a while and was teaching students in a school which is part of Dali Monastery
+While sitting at the bar counter, once I met a young man Alex who came to Darjeeling from Australia.
+He took a break for a while and was teaching students in a school in Dali Monastery

 .
-For him, Joey's Pub had become an inevitable week-end obsession.
+To him, Joey's Pub had become an inevitable week-end obsession.

 The bar is well stocked with both Indian and imported liquors including whiskey, vodka, gin, rum and other drinks.
 There are different types of beer and wine as well.
-When I once asked Puran about draft beer, he mentioned that there is a technical difficulty in stocking draft beer here.
+However, you won't get draft beer here.
+There is a technical difficulty in stocking draft beer.
 Once opened, it has to be consumed within a fixed time or otherwise it would get stale.
-So unless there is continuous demand, stocking draft beer is not possible.
+So unless there is continuous demand, stocking draft beer is not quite possible.
 Unfortunately, there is not many takers of draft beer in Darjeeling.
-So this is one thing missing in this pub.
+So this is one thing which is still missing in this pub since its old days.

-I asked Puran to share some of the great memories of the Pub.
-He wondered for a while and said there have been so many that it's difficult for him to keep a track of all.
+While digging into the history of the pub, I once asked Puran to share some of the great memories of the Pub.
+He wondered for a while and said there had been so many that it was difficult for him to keep a track of all.
 And then he went on recapturing some of them ...
-Joey's pub has been featured in a film of the musician and film director Anjan Dutta who happens to be his friend.
+Joey's pub has been featured in a film directed by Anjan Dutta who happened to be his friend and school mate.

 On one occasion the singer Usha Uthup came to this pub and sang couple of songs on request.
 There were many other great musicians and celebrities who visited the pub over the years.
 He ended saying "... give it another 20 years, Joey's Pub will become a heritage pub".